gschmutz/kafka-workshop/05b-working-with-avro-idl-and-springboot/README.md

 The first plugin will make sure, that classes are generated based on the Avro schema, whenever a `mvn compile` is executed.

+The second plugin will generate schemas with the JSON dialect from schemas with IDL dialect, which we will use to define our Avro schemas.

-To second plugin will help to register the Avro schema(s) via Maven into the Confluent Schema Registry.
+To thrid plugin will help to register the Avro schema(s) via Maven into the Confluent Schema Registry.

-We also have to specify the additional Maven repository, where the plugins can be found.
+We also have to specify the additional Maven repositories, where the plugins can be found.
 Add the following XML fragment at the end right before the `project` element.

 ```xml
     <pluginRepositories>